e-apostolidis/PGL-SUM/README.md

 <div align="justify">

 Setup for the training process:
- - In [`data_loader.py`](model/data_loader.py), specify the path to the h5 file of the used dataset and the path to the JSON file containing data about the utilized data splits.
+ - In [`data_loader.py`](model/data_loader.py), specify the path to the h5 file of the used dataset, and the path to the JSON file containing data about the utilized data splits.
  - In [`configs.py`](model/configs.py), define the directory where the analysis results will be saved to. </div>

 Arguments in [`configs.py`](model/configs.py):